 This unit will also give you up to 6 hours of streaming (Bluetooth) or 5 hours of calls.
 The charging case will give you up to 7 hours, while a quick 15-minute charge will give you 1.7 hours.
 There is also the ability to charge when pairing with the Galaxy S10 smartphone, and they also come with Samsung’s unique “Bixby Assistant,” enabling voice commands for such features as calls, track skipping, or sending text messages.
 You can also check the battery life of your earbuds with a simple voice command.

-This is the RHA Company’s first venture into wireless headphones, and we must say, they have done an exceptional job.
+This is the RHA Company’s first venture into wireless in-ear headphones, and we must say, they have done an exceptional job.
 There has obviously been a lot of time invested in their research and development program, because what they have come up with is one of the best wireless earbuds on the market.
 They have managed to combine sound quality, battery life, and reliability all into one very small unit.

 The TrueConnect may not have some of the features that its competitors do, but this by no means puts them behind in the marketplace.
 The secret to this unit is its superior sound quality and reliability, two features that are high on the list of any future consumer.